 The city’s historic docklands had fallen into decay and dereliction following years of neglect.
 But the Peel Group could see the potential of this key part of Liverpool’s heritage and put forward a £5.5 billion plan to transform it into a modern, dynamic waterfront quarter.
 Divided into four distinct sectors, the development will feature four hotels, a variety of shops and restaurants, and 23,000 apartments over 21m sq. ft of new commercial and residential space.

 Adding to the prestige of the scheme is the announcement that Premier League team Everton FC intend to build their new multi-million pound stadium in Bramley Dock, within sector A of the project.
 And the prospect of a possible monorail link with Liverpool’s John Lennon Airport, means the area will be served by top-notch transport infrastructure.
 It is thought this project alone will provide at least 17,000 full-time jobs and, in turn, create a substantial boost to the city’s economy.

 Producing £1 billion in income per year, Liverpool’s Knowledge Quarter is currently contributing 15% of the city’s entire GVA!
-The area that sits between Upper Parliament Street in the south, Islington in the north, Grove Street and Low Hill to the east and Renshaw Street in the west, is home to prestigious institutions such as Liverpool John Moores University, the Liverpool School of Tropical Medicine, The National Oceanography Centre and the Philharmonic Hall.
+The area that sits between Upper Parliament Street in the south, Islington in the north, Low Hill to the east and Renshaw Street in the west, is home to prestigious institutions such as Liverpool John Moores University, the Liverpool School of Tropical Medicine, The National Oceanography Centre and the Philharmonic Hall.